Middle Tennessee vs. Southern Miss College Football Odds, Plays and Insights - NewsBreak

 Southern Miss Stats and Trends

-- The Golden Eagles have been underdogs by 13.5 points or more two times this year and have not covered the spread once.
+- The Golden Eagles have yet to cover the spread this season when underdogs by 13.5 points or more.

-- Southern Miss' games this season have gone over the total in one out of seven opportunities (14.3%).
+- Southern Miss' games this year have hit the over on one of seven set point totals (14.3%).

-- The Golden Eagles have turned the ball over 15 times, five fewer times than the Blue Raiders have forced turnovers (20).
+- The Golden Eagles have 15 giveaways this season, while the Blue Raiders have 20 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.